genestack/sdk/docs/source/sample_scripts_doc.rst

 Editing the metainfo of existing files
 --------------------------------------

-In the real world, data and metatada live in different places and you may not have access to both of them at the same time.
+In the real world, data and metadata live in different places and you may not have access to both of them at the same time.
 Sometimes, you may be in a situation where you have uploaded data on Genestack and you are only provided with metadata later on.
 The following script takes as input a comma-delimited CSV file containing metadata and adds that metadata to existing files on Genestack.
 The files should be located in a